Polycystic ovary syndrome (PCOS) care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo Clinic's PCOS team includes specialists trained in female reproductive medicine (gynecologists), hormone disorders (endocrinologists) and infertility (reproductive endocrinologists).
+Mayo Clinic's care team for PCOS includes specialists trained in female reproductive medicine (gynecologists), hormone disorders (endocrinologists) and infertility (reproductive endocrinologists).

-Mayo Clinic also has dietitians and diabetes educators to help with weight loss or diabetes prevention.
+Mayo Clinic also has registered dietitians and certified diabetes care and education specialists to help with weight loss or diabetes prevention and treatment.

-Having all of this subspecialized expertise in a single place, focused on you, means that you're not just getting one opinion — care is discussed among the team, appointments are scheduled in coordination, and highly specialized PCOS experts are all working together to determine what's best for you.
+Having all of this expertise in a single place, focused on you, means that you're not just getting one opinion.
+Your care is discussed among the team, appointments are scheduled in coordination, and highly specialized PCOS experts work together to determine what's best for you.

 Advanced diagnosis and treatment